the-drunk-coder/megra-doc/docs/tutorial/modifying-the-event-stream.md

     (cyc 'sound "risset ~ saw risset sqr"))) ;; <-- this one the type of sound
 ```

+See the tutorial chapter "event arithmetic" for some more details on this.

 Apart from that, parameter events are not static:

 ```lisp